-The committee has found that substantial progress has been made in recent years in the earth science programs of NASA; attrough many of the science objectives previously established by this and other science advisory committees have not yet been fully achieved.
-More importantly, a majority of past

-CES recommendations are expected to be addressed by the funded and planned missions and related research programs that have been proposed for this decade through the nationally and internationally coordinated U.S. Global Change Research Program (USGCRP) and Mission to Planet Earth.
-The committee concludes that with the implementation of Mission to Planet Earth, together with the implementation of Mission to Planet Earth, together with continuation of vigorous research and development of remote sensing and related technologies, the United States will ensure its leadership in Earth observations from space.
+The committee has found that substantial progress has been made in recent years in the earth science programs of NASA, although many of the science objectives previously established by this and other science advisory committees have not yet been fully achieved.
+More importantly, a majority of past CES recommendations are expected to be addressed by the funded and planned missions and related research programs that have been proposed for this decade through the nationally and internationally coordinated U.S. Global Change Research Program (USGCRP) and Mission to Planet Earth.
+The committee concludes that with the implementation of Mission to Planet Earth, together with the planned modernization of the NOAA environmental satellite programs and the continuation of vigorous research and development of remote sensing and related technologies, the United States will ensure its leadership in Earth observations from space.